ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

 ## What about 0 and 1?

 So far in this post, we’ve largely described the `pre` and `post` variables in the `hoorelbeke2021` data as if they’re bound within the `\((0, 1)\)` interval.
 I’m no aPASAT expert, but I suspect those aPASAT scores can technically take on values of 0 and 1, too.
-Even if I’m wrong in this special case, sometimes researchers have `\([0, 1]\)` data, and in this cases the simple beta likelihood just won’t work.
+Even if I’m wrong in this special case, sometimes researchers have `\([0, 1]\)` data, and in thos cases the simple beta likelihood just won’t work.
 Happily for us, our friends the statisticians and methodologists have already proposed zero-or-one-inflated beta models ([Ospina & Ferrari, 2012](#ref-ospina2012general)), zero-and-one inflated beta models ([Swearingen et al., 2012](#ref-swearingen2012inflated)) and ordered beta models ([Kubinec, 2022](#ref-kubinec2022ordered)).
 Zero-, one-, and zero-and-one inflated beta models are available with **brms** ([Bürkner, 2023c](#ref-Bürkner2023Parameterization)).
-To my knowledge, ordered beta models are only indirectly available with **brms** through the **ordbetareg** package ([Kubinec, 2023](#ref-R-ordbetareg)).
+To my knowledge, ordered beta models are only indirectly available with **brms** through the **ordbetareg** package ([Kubinec, 2023](#ref-R-ordbetareg)), at the moment.

 ## How about intervals other than 0 and 1?

 Sometimes interval-bounded continuous data have an upper limit other than 1 and a lower limit other than 0.
-At the moment, the go-to solution with **brms** and other packages is to just rescale your data to the `\((0, 1)\)` or `\([0, 1]\)` range prior to the analysis, and then fit a variant of a beta model with our without inflation.
+The current go-to solution with **brms** and other packages is to just rescale your data to the `\((0, 1)\)` or `\([0, 1]\)` range prior to the analysis, and then fit a variant of a beta model with our without inflation.
 However, there is such a thing as a four-parameter beta distribution which includes a shift parameter to adjust the lower limit and a scale parameter to adjust the upper limit.
 See [here](https://en.wikipedia.org/wiki/Beta_distribution#Four_parameters) for a quick reference.
 To my knowledge, the only way to actually fit such a model without rescaling the data involves making a custom likelihood in **brms**, which you can learn about in Bürkner’s ([2023b](#ref-Bürkner2023Define)) vignette, *Define custom response distributions with brms*.

 ## Recap